 What if I don't have a team of four yet?

 Don’t worry if you haven’t confirmed your team of four yet; you can register now to secure your place anyway!
 When you manage to secure your other team mates you can then get them registered via the online booking system.

 Your parking is covered by us, so you can pull right up to the event base without having to worry about where to go.
 Coniston is a small village so accommodation is quite limited, but there are plenty of places to stay within the Lake District National Park.
 Visit the region's tourist board website to search for accommodation.

 What food is included in the event?

-There will be porridge, fruit and hot drinks in the morning.
-Lunch, snacks, and water will be available at a changeover station during your challenge and when you've crossed that finish line there will be a celebration meal and drink of bubbly waiting for you!
+There will be pastries and fruit provided in the morning.
+Lunch, snacks and water will be available at a changeover station during your challenge and when you've crossed that finish line there will be a BBQ and drink of bubbly or IPA waiting for you!
+There will also be water and snack stops along the route.
 This is all included in the event.

 Why is there a 50% sponsorship deadline?

 We ask that you raise 50% of your fundraising target 2 months before the event (£900).
 Fundraising is something that is always done on a goodwill basis.
 The 50% deadline is there is to make sure everyone puts effort in to fundraise for their place on the event.
 It also reassures us that we can pay the practical event costs relating to the team’s place on the event, knowing that the charity will not be out of pocket.

 What if we don’t raise 50% of our £1800 fundraising target by the deadline?